Irishbecky91/TheWaggingTailor/README.md

 **Footer**

+Each page of the website features a consistent responsive footer design:

-The footer displays a small piece of text thanking the user for using this site.
-There are also links to the site's business Instagram and Facebook profiles, and the developer's LinkedIn and GitHub profiles.
+- **'Thank You' Text** - The footer displays a small piece of text thanking the user for using this site.
+It also asks the user to get in touch regarding custom orders by clicking on a link.

+- **Social Media Links** - These links connect the site user to the store's business profiles on Instagram and Facebook, and also the developer's LinkedIn and GitHub profiles.

 <dl>